spreston4/readme-generator/example/gen-README.md

   To install the necessary dependencies for this project, run the following command:

   ```
-  npm install
+  NPM Install
   ```

   ## Usage Information

-  Once the application loads, follow instructions from the landing page.
+  Follow directions from landing screen

   ## License Information

-  This section is not currently functioning.
+  This application is licensed under MIT License.

   ## Contribution Guidelines

-  Contact me via GitHub or e-mail (listed below) to contribute to this project.
+  Contact me at github or email

   ## Test Instructions